-GMFRS has launched a project with the FBU, UCLan and the NFCC to establish effective management of contaminants through proper decontamination protocols and equipment.
+GMFRS is involved in a national project working with the NFCC to establish effective management of contaminants through proper decontamination protocols and equipment.
 In this project, we will consider new information and emerging best practices identified through the NFCC contaminants initiative.